geethasagarb/lead_scoring_case_study/README.md

 # Lead-Scoring-Case-Study
-Lead scoring is a valuable method for evaluating the potential of a lead, and it's widely employed in customer relationship management (CRM).
-In this set of information, we'll delve into a case study about lead scoring at UpGrad.
-We'll explore how to address this task using various machine learning models that learn from labeled data.
+Lead scoring is a crucial technique used to assess the potential of a lead, extensively utilized in Customer Relationship Management (CRM).
+This case study examines lead scoring at UpGrad, highlighting how different machine learning models can be employed to tackle this task by learning from labeled data.